marz1877/LRCv2/README.md

 ## License

-Current version of LRCv2 specs free to use for Open Source software.
-Paid services and software need to ask permission for any software using LRCv2 specs.
+LRCv2 specs free to use for Open Source and Non-Profit software.
+Paid services/software or depedancy using LRCv2 specs need to ask permission.